Operate Your Business

 Local Withholding

 Employers should also withhold and remit the local earned income tax and local services tax on behalf of their employees working in PA.
 These taxes are administered by third-party agencies determined by the county in which the employee works and lives.
-If the employee works and lives in two different counties, you would withhold at the higher earned income tax rate.
+If the employee works and lives in two different counties, you should withhold at the higher earned income tax rate.
 The local services tax is always determined by where the employee works.
 To determine with whom you must register and the rates of withholding, visit the Municipal Statistics Contact Search.